 THIS EVENT IS FOR GUILD MEMBERS ONLY:

 With hundreds of miles of meticulously maintained snowmobile trails and thousands of acres of accessible backcountry and an average of 270 inches of snow annually Michigan’s upper peninsula is a snowmobiler’s dream destination.

-We will instruct you on how to safely operate a snow machine and have the opportunity to learn riding techniques in the best on and off-trail riding in the Midwest.
+We will be teaching the TAG Snowmobiling Merit Badge and will instruct you on how to safely operate a snow machine and have the opportunity to learn riding techniques in the best on and off-trail riding in the Midwest.

 Valid Drivers Licence